NREL/buildstockbatch/docs/project_defn.rst

 Baseline simulations
 ~~~~~~~~~~~~~~~~~~~~

-Information about baseline simulations are listed under tyhe
+Information about baseline simulations are listed under the
 ``baseline`` key.

 -  ``n_datapoints``: The number of buildings to sample and run for the
    baseline case.
 -  ``n_buildings_represented``: The number of buildings that this sample
    is meant to represent.
+-  ``buildstock_csv``: Filepath of csv containing pre-defined building options to use in place of the sampling routine.
+The ``n_datapoints`` line must be commented out if applying this option.
+This can be absolute or relative (to this file).

 Residential Simulation Controls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~